MelanieBrunnbauer/MyProject/README.md

 # MyProject
-This is my first private webapp to keep track of weight and sporting activities
+This is my first private webapp to keep track of my weight and sporting activities.